lbzhello/andy/README.md

   see next chapter

 #### 3. Operator
-operator is just a way to write round bracket expression
+operator is just a kind of round bracket expression

 * Binary
   *expr1 op expr2*